ChristianPalmiero/Slack-driven-Dual-Vth-Leakage-Optimization-Algorithm/README.md

 Such a command reduces leakage power by means of dual-Vth assignment while forcing the number of quasi-critical paths below a user-defined constraint.
 <br />
 Main arguments of the command are:
-- arrivalTime: the actual timing constraint the circuit has to satisfy after dual-Vth assignment [ns]
+- arrivalTime: the actual timing constraint the circuit has to satisfy after dual-Vth assignment [ns];
-- criticalPaths: the total number of timing paths that fall within a given slack window after the dual-Vth assignment [integer]
+- criticalPaths: the total number of timing paths that fall within a given slack window after the dual-Vth assignment [integer];
-- slackWin: is the slack window for critical paths [ns]
+- slackWin: is the slack window for critical paths [ns];

 The command returns the list resList containing the following 4 items:
-- power-savings: % of leakage reduction w.r.t. the initial configuration
+- power-savings: % of leakage reduction w.r.t. the initial configuration;
-- execution-time: difference between starting-time and end-time [seconds]
+- execution-time: difference between starting-time and end-time [seconds];
-- lvt: % of LVT gates
+- lvt: % of LVT gates;
-- hvt: % of HVT gates
+- hvt: % of HVT gates;

+##Example
 ![alt tag](https://github.com/ChristianPalmiero/Slack-driven-Dual-Vth-Leakage-Optimization-Algorithm/blob/master/img.png)

+##Details
+See the report.pdf file in order to catch more information about the implementation details.